torees/gocats/README.md

 The app is a simple api without any frontend.
 It exposes the following endpoints

-* /
+* / \
  Main interface, will reply with a random cat name on GET requests
-* /hello
+* /hello \
  This endpoint replies to GETS with a configurable string, set by the APP_MSG env variable for the app
-* /metrics
+* /metrics \
 Prometheus metrics for the go process, including a gocats_processed_cats_total metric to see the number of served catnames

+### Configuration

+You can configure the application port, the configurable message and the log level using ENV vars: \

+Image Defaults:
+* APP_PORT=8000
+* APP_MSG="Howdy wrangler"
+* LOG_LEVEL=MUTE

+By changing LOG_LEVEL to "CATS", the app will log what cat names have been served, and to which client

 ## Testing